 How many Room Sockets should I install?

-How to make a Data Cabling Installation?
+How to start your next Data Cabling Installation?